anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter03.md

 - Proxy: you may set your proxy in env for Ansible and in systemd for Docker https://docs.docker.com/config/daemon/systemd/#httphttps-proxy

-To deploy your own CI toolchain running CNTT Compliance:
+To deploy your own CI toolchain running Anuket Compliance:
 ```bash
 virtualenv functest-kubernetes --system-site-packages
 . functest-kubernetes/bin/activate